Energy Research Center

 Energy-Related Environmental Research

-The Center’s environmental research program deals with air pollution, solid waste, and ground water contamination issues resulting from power generation and energy conversion activities; and reduction of amounts of fresh water required for power plant cooling and wastewater treatment and reuse.
+The Center’s environmental research program deals with air pollution, solid waste, and ground water contamination issues resulting from power generation and energy conversion activities; reduction of amounts of fresh water required for power plant cooling and wastewater treatment and reuse.

 Energy-Related Materials Research